Ginvent – The Original Gin Advent Calendar

 Ginvent is designed to be a shared experience, so each day we run live tastings via our social media platforms, host tastings across the UK and publish articles, interviews and features on the gins included.
-This year, there will be a Pop-up in Soho on the 1st & 2nd December as well as numerous tastings throughout the month at our HQ in Fulham.

 What is a Ginvent Calendar?

 The Original gin fuelled Advent Calendar, filled with 24 mini drams of different brands of Gins, selected from all over the world

 You can get hold of Ginvent calendars via Amazon, Gin Kiosk, Master of Malt, Not on the High Street and at the Ginvent pop-up!

 "Is it too early to be getting excited about the countdown to Christmas?
 Not when it includes a gin advent calendar..."
 METRO